softwareguycoder/hexdump1/README.md

 Convert it into the ASCII character codes necessary to display it as a string Write the string to standard output
 ```
+### Limitations of this program

+This program does not handle certain edge cases, such as:
+* Number of bytes in file is not a multiple of 16
+* Overwrites the final newline in `HexStr` with whatever is in the file
+  since it does a `jna` and not a `jb` when deciding whether to keep looping

+These limitations will be adddressed in the next version (hopefully).